libsdl-org/SDL/docs/README-os2.md

 - eComStation:

-  If you have previously installed SDL2, make a Backup copy of SDL2.dll located in D:\ecs\dll (where D: is disk on which installed eComStation).
+  If you have previously installed SDL3, make a Backup copy of SDL3.dll located in D:\ecs\dll (where D: is disk on which installed eComStation).
-  Stop all programs running with SDL2.
-Copy SDL2.dll to D:\ecs\dll
+  Stop all programs running with SDL3.
+Copy SDL3.dll to D:\ecs\dll

 - OS/2:

-  Copy SDL2.dll to any directory on your LIBPATH.
-If you have a previous version installed, close all SDL2 applications before replacing the old copy.
+  Copy SDL3.dll to any directory on your LIBPATH.
+If you have a previous version installed, close all SDL3 applications before replacing the old copy.
 Also make sure that any other older versions of DLLs are removed from your system.

-Joysticks in SDL2:
+Joysticks:
 ------------------

-The joystick code in SDL2 is a direct forward-port from the SDL-1.2 version.
-Here is the original documentation from SDL-1.2:

 The Joystick detection only works for standard joysticks (2 buttons, 2 axes and the like).
 Therefore, if you use a non-standard joystick, you should